saltstack/salt/doc/topics/development/conventions/formulas.rst

 Common values can be collected into a *base* dictionary.
 This minimizes repetition of identical values in each of the ``lookup_dict`` sub-dictionaries.
-Now only the values that are different from the base must be specified of the alternates:
+Now only the values that are different from the base must be specified by the alternates:

 :file:`map.jinja`: